Flat Roof Insurance for High Value Homes

 London has a high proportion of Flat Roof (or partially Flat Roof properties) and these can be a little tricky to insure.
 London’s population currently stands at around 8.5 million and is set to increase to 9.2 million by 2021. (www.london.gov.uk) You can see then that many people could experience difficulty when seeking quality insurance.

-Flat Roof Insurance in London
+Arrange Flat Roof Insurance in London

 Due to the density of both the population and the housing, renovation and repair costs are considerably higher in the capital than elsewhere in the UK.
 Demand for property combined with limited supply, particularly in sooght after areas, has led to house inflation of 485% since 1995 in SW1 postcode alone. (www.home.co.uk.)
 Similar increases can be found across the board and with house prices at an all-time high, it has never been more important to ensure that your house insurance is adequate in the event of a claim.

 At McLeod Insurance, we have a panel of Insurers we work with that specialise in insuring Flat Roof properties.
 As these insurers understand the pitfalls of Flat Roofs, they can often help manage risk and mitigate any damage caused by Flat Roofs.
 This can help with keeping insurance premiums to a minimum.
-It also helps reduce the risk of a claim that will likely cause huge inconvenience and damage.
+It also helps reduce the risk of an insurance claim that will likely cause huge inconvenience and damage.

 Insurers pay out more money for water damage claims than any other insurable peril.
-It is, therefore, no surprise that they are keen to mitigate any potential loss as much as possible.
+It is, therefore, no surprise that they are keen to mitigate any potential insurance loss as much as possible.

 How can I tell if my Roof is Flat?